-JIMMY'S BBO
+JIMMY'S BBQ

-309 Lancaster Avenue | Malvern, PA
+309 LANCASTER AVENUE | MALVERN, PA

 Jimmy's BBQ prepares traditional Memphis style BBQ.
 All meats are smoked on premises.
 Stop by for genuine, slow cooked BBQ!

 EAT IN or TAKE OUT BYOB/CATERING

 CRITICS' PICKS 309 Lancaster Ave. • Malvern, PA 19355 • 610-879-8805 • JimmysBBQ.com building-there are some sophisticated possibilities for dining.
-Restaurant Alba's inspired use of locally sourced fare would delight grants having your cake and eating through Thursday nights.
+Restaurant Alba's inspired use of any foodie.
+Faced with delicious it, too, is to choose the five-course through Thursday nights.
 New to Malvern is Christopher's, already popular in Wayne.
 Boasting of ingredients from local farms, family-friendly meals for kids, gluten-free breads for glutenhas something for everyone.
-O'Neill summed up a visit to town: "Malvern lives up to our slogan- 'Small town, big charm'." come on over. ♦
+O'Neill summed up a visit to town: 'Small town, big charm'." come on over. ♦

-- 12 West Boutiques

-- Campli Photography

-- Kimberton Whole

-- 10. Knots & Weaves

-- 14. Malvern Flowers & Gifts

-- 20. Restaurant Alba

-- 23. The Picket Fence

-- 27. Wallace & Nilan Physical Therapy

-THERE'S MORE IN MALVERN THAN KING STREET!
+- 23. The Picket Fence 24.
+Tranquil Solutions THERE'S MORE IN MALVERN THAN KING STREET!

 Shop at Sprouts Consignment.
-Dine at Jimmy's BBQ and Tonino's Or enjoy Paoli Battlefield's Heritage Day and People's Light.

-BLOOMING, BOOMING MALVERN

-hen it comes to flowers, events and the town itself, Malvern is blooming.
-Long-time businesses-the quirky lovers' pub The Flying Pig Saloon, 14-year-old Knots & Weaves and long-standing National Bank of Malvern-are welcoming newcomers to town: Kimberton Whole Foods market; Eastside Flats shops and apartments, Benchmark Federal Credit Union and others.

-Weekly, monthly and annual events draw sippers, shoppers and strolling pedestrians from as close as King Street's Eastside Flats and as far as a couple of counties away.
+Dine at Jimmy's BBQ and Tonino's Pizza & Pasta.
+Check out easy living at AVE Living and Spring Oak.
+Or enjoy Paoli Battlefield's Heritage Day and People's Light.
+BLOOMING, BOOMING MALVERN \bigwedge /hen it comes to flowers, Malvern is blooming.
+Long-time ousinesses-the quirky been overs' pub The Flying Pig Saloon, 14-year-old Knots & Weaves and ong-standing National Bank of Malvern-are welcoming new comers to town: Kimberton Whole events and the town itself Weekly, monthly and annual events draw sippers, shoppers and strolling pedestrians from as close as King Street's Eastside Flats and as far as a couple of counties away.
 Check out the weekly Farmer's Market in Burke Park where vendors offer fresh greens and artisanal foods.
 Enjoy a Malvern Stroll on the third Thursday of each month.
 Come back each year for the Malvern Blooms Spring Festival, Memorial Day Parade, and Harvest Oktoberfest-where this fall's features include a Bark in the Park and live music by Polkadelphia.